Zangshihui/TideRec/README.md

     mpiexec -n 8 python XXX.py

 __Note that the number of processes must be the divisor of NMesh.__ We recommend you to choose NMesh as power of 2 and number of process as 2,4,8 or 16.

+## License
+TideRec is distributed under the Apache License, Version 2.0.